 Overall, Chiquita has mastered the art of very positive framing for basic actions like assessing Child Rights and protecting their own crop from diseases.
 Yes, they do have some good initiatives, whether they are actually meaningful on the bigger scale of their huge company is very questionable.
 I would say that Chiquita still has a long way to go to be considered truly sustainable in their production.

 The product is made of 100% bananas.
-They mostly sell regular bananas, but they also have an organic line. (
+They mostly sell regular bananas, but they also have an organic line (carrying organic and inorganic produce is already a sign of suspicion).

 In terms of packaging, they always come loose avoiding the plastic wrapping, with a small plastic sticker that goes into the trash.
 Considering the market, I think one sticker is still pretty good.